1102131860/systolic_array/README.md

 Project Description
 ====================
-You will implement and tapeout a **Systolic Array** in pre-assigned teams.
+You will implement and tapeout a **Systolic Array-based Matrix Multiplication Unit** in pre-assigned teams.
 This will involve (1) understanding the systolic array weight stationary dataflow and modeling its behavior using a high level programming language such as C or Python; (2) Describing your design in RTL; and (3) perform synthesis and APR on your design.
 You will verify that the module is functional, and meets target specifications at each intermediate stage of the process.
 Eventually, your Systolic Array design will be taped out and you will test the chip and characterize its performance and power.

 ## Objectives
 1.1.1 Understand how a Weight Stationary Systolic Array works.
 Properly.